Table of contents

 States that require franchise taxes

-The list of states that require franchise taxes is listed below, though it’s important to note that franchise tax laws change over time.
-Here’s a current list of states with franchise taxes as of 2022:
+Franchise taxes vary by state, and it’s important to note that franchise tax laws change regularly.
+Here’s a current list of states with franchise taxes as of 2024:

 - Alabama